-As of September 30, 2021 we had \$0.2 million and \$16.5 million balances included in the captions accrued expenses and other current liabilities and other long-term liabilities, respectively, on our consolidated balance sheet representing the remaining balance of the NETTI Fund withdrawal liability.
-Based on the borrowing rates currently available to the Company for long-term financing of a similar maturity, the fair value of the NETTI Fund withdrawal liability as of September 30, 2021 was \$25.8 million.
+As of September 30, 2022 we had \$0.3 million and \$16.2 million balances included in the captions accrued expenses and other current liabilities and other long-term liabilities, respectively, on our consolidated balance sheet representing the remaining balance of the NETTI Fund withdrawal liability.
+As of September 30, 2021 we had \$0.2 million and \$16.5 million balances included in the captions accrued expenses and other current liabilities and other long-term liabilities, respectively.
+Based on the borrowing rates currently available to the Company for long-term financing of a similar maturity, the fair value of the NETTI Fund withdrawal liability as of September 30, 2022 and September 30, 2021 were \$20.2 million and \$25.8 million, respectively.
 We utilized Level 2 inputs in the fair value hierarchy of valuation techniques to determine the fair value of this liability.